 Around the 1860s, dresses were so broad, they would prevent women from entering doorways without getting stuck.
 This audience loves shopping for dresses!
 People in this audience can be seen looking for different kinds of dresses, like day time dresses, work dresses, formal dresses and wedding dresses.
 They may be interested in designers, such as Chloe, Ninna Ricci, Fendi, Burberry, or Michael Kors.

-In French, the word "lingerie" is for all underwear for either gender.
-Keep that in mind next time you are in France looking for underpants!
+In French, the word "lingerie" is for underwear in general.
+Keep that in mind next time you are in France looking for some enticing underpants!
 This audience includes people who are looking to put a little excitement in their wardrobe.
 They are interested in intimate apparel, like thongs, lingerie sets, or corsets.
 People in this audience are interested in brands, such as Victoria Secret, Frederick's of Hollywood or Yandy.

 It's wasn't until the 1930s that men began to wear more comfortable underwear.
 Before it was tight flannel drawers that were quite uncomfortable.
 So, be thankful for the breathing room we have now!
 This audience includes people who are looking to buy men's underwear.
 They are interested in getting apparel, like boxer briefs, boxers or jockstraps .
 People in this audience are interested in brands, such as Calvin Klein, ASOS, Ralph Lauren or Nautica.